So you blog has been growing and you have decided that it’s time to turn your blog into a business.

 - Keep it clean around the kids.

-You can also be professional by treating your blogging like a real job.
+You can also be professional by treating your blogging like a real online job.
 If you had an HR manager, would you get a promotion or a warning?

 - Treat other bloggers, all brands and PR people with respect and courtesy.